Page Reviewed / Updated - February 11, 2020

 The CO Waiver considers age, income, assets and functional ability as qualifying criteria.
 Participants must be at least 18 years of age to be eligible and they must be assessed and found in need of nursing home level care.
 Those between the ages of 18 and 64 must be physically disabled.

 1) If the applicant is married and their spouse is not seeking Medicaid, a certain amount of income and financial resources can be allocated to the non-applicant spouse as a living allowance.
 This can help lower the applicant's income and assets to an acceptable level.
-In 2019, a non-applicant spouse (sometimes called the 'community spouse') can have countable assets valued up to $126,420.
-Community spouses also often require a certain amount of the non-applicant’s income to pay living expenses.
-Up to $3,160.50 of the non-applicant’s monthly income can be given to a community spouse.
+In 2020, a non-applicant spouse (sometimes called the 'community spouse') can have countable assets valued up to $128,640.
+(This is in addition to the $2,000 the applicant spouse can retain).
+Community spouses also often require a certain amount of the applicant’s income to pay living expenses.
+Up to $3,216 of the applicant’s monthly income can be given to a community spouse.

 3) Applicants can re-structure their finances to meet the limits.
 Excess assets can be converted from countable resources into exempt resources.
 One example would be updating the heating and / or plumbing in one’s home.
 The additional benefit of this approach is that certain resources are then preserved for future generations of the family.